DevNaga/devnaga.github.io/_posts/2019-01-10-gcd-fraemwork.markdown

 categories: technology, c++, event driven
 ---

+[ DRAFT : I am very poor at explaining things.
+I am still editing this for clear description of what i did.. so come back again for more details of the big 400 line code]

 I have been trying to make an event driven parallel (atleast with threads if not parallelism) execution layer that can be used by a software program.

 The purpose of it is to provide the following methods.